-O’Neil, a Democrat, was the representative for Massachusetts's 9th congressional district from 1893 to 1895.
+O’Neil was the representative for Massachusetts’s 9th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, O’Neil missed 449 of 1,263 roll call votes, which is 35.6%.
 This is on par with the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Dec 1890-Mar 1891||173||56||32.4%||52nd|